erSubhashThapa/100daysofcode/r1-log.md

 I coded for an 1:19hr but not all at once.
 I practiced coding from scratch and from memory an html document with externally linked css and javascript.
 Then I tried to make a program that gave you points everytime you clicked a button.
 If it was during a randomized special bonus time you'd get extra points.
 This is a miniversion of a feature I want in a brain training app I'm making.
 I was having trouble getting the program to toggle the bonus time on and off at random times.
 Still working on this.
 It's too much of a mess to post on github.
 Should I post things that are a huge mess?

+### PR1D2 - 12/27/18
+I continued the project from yesterday.
+I was able to get a function called at random intervals.
+Now I'm dealing with an issue trying to reference a variable that stores a dom element.
+It only works from inside the function.
+But I thought outside the fuction, the variable is still in scope.
+What's going on?
+I coded for 65 minutes.

 ## Log

 ### R1D1